Frequently Asked Questions: ICANN Fellowship Program

 How will I know if I received a Fellowship?

-All successful candidates are announced on the ICANN website, 6-8 weeks after the online application closes.
+All successful candidates are announced on the ICANN website, approximately three months before the meeting.
 That is the only communication that all applicants will see; successful candidates also receive a follow-up email and confirmation letter at the time of posting, which must be returned within a week of receipt declaring that they accept the Fellowship.
 If a candidate does not accept the Fellowship, a pre-established list of alternates will be used to fill the vacated position.

 How many times can I receive Fellowship support?

-Beginning with the ICANN 53 application process, Alumni of the Fellowship program (minimum 2nd time applicants as well as those who have completed their third fellowship) may opt to apply as a Newcomer Coach.
-This Coaching role does not count as a second or third Fellowship.
-If that Alumni applicant is not selected for the role of Coach, he/she may or may not be selected as a Fellowship participant depending on whether they have met the Applicant criteria for selection as reviewed by the Fellowship Selection committee and the status of other applicants who applied for that particular Fellowship opportunity.
+Alumni of the Fellowship program may opt to apply as a Fellowship coach.
+This coaching role does not count as a second or third fellowship.
+If that alumni applicant is not selected for the role of coach, he/she may or may not be selected as a Fellowship participant.
+For more information, see ICANN Fellowship Coaching process.

 How will my travel be covered?